Vision

 Growth doesn’t automatically mean sprawl.
 We can be smart about increasing residential and business density as well as expanding outside city limits.
 I suggest that we become more aggressive in our efforts to make Vermillion a more inviting place for housing developers and new businesses.
 After all, only by increasing our tax base (residents, residences, and businesses) can we lower property taxes by spreading the burden among more taxpayers.

-We are lucky to have in place a Comprehensive Plan that prepares us well for this anticipated growth.
-Let’s be confident putting it into action.
+We are lucky to have in place a Comprehensive Plan that prepares us well for this anticipated growth, but it has never been implemented.
+Let’s put it into confident action.

 Affordable Housing